2020vision/codeforgood/README.md

 "Irish start-up secures Euro300k to develop online programme for eating disorders

-# Agile dude
+# Agile dude Craig Larman

+## Have an agile whiteboard so team progress/collaboration is easily visible to whole team

-TODO | WIP | DONE -- what does that mean?
-Coded/Tested/Integrated?
+TODO | WIP | DONE

+What does "Done" mean?
+Does it mean it's Coded/Tested/Integrated?

 Unit tests written/Passed/blah

 Standup meetings -- Time boxed to e.g. 10 min, every 2 hours?